Isolation & Contracts

 strict_processor.charge.assert_called_once_with(amount=amount, currency=currency)

-# Attempting an invalid signature would raise TypeError immediately
+# Attempting an invalid signature raises TypeError immediately

 with pytest.raises(TypeError):